Leadership Update with Josh Crowe

 To Sungard AS Chief Technology Officer (CTO) Josh Crowe, these are exciting times both in the lab and in the market.
-In this Q&A session, he pulls back the curtain to give readers a peek into what they can expect from the technologists in the Sungard AS research lab.
+In this Q&A session with AVAIL, he pulls back the curtain to give readers a peek into what they can expect from the technologists in the Sungard AS research lab.

 Q: Josh, what trends or disruptive technologies do you see shaping the market today?